nereat2/MAInD-Creative-Coding-Foundations-2025-2026/Assignments/02/README.md

 - Else → timeLeft = BASE_ROUND_SECONDS (easy at the beginning)

 Then updates the time shown in the HUD (timeDisplay).

+### goBackToMenu()

+Parameters: none
+Return: none

+- Stops the timer if it is running (clearInterval(timerId))
+- Pauses the background music (bgMusic.pause())
+- Resets the main game state
+- Updates the HUD values on screen (score, lives, avatar, time, message)
+- Removes the selected class from all avatar buttons
+- Disables the Start game button again (startButton.disabled = true)
+- Hides the game screen and shows the start screen

 ### buildGrid()